TibiaData/tibiadata-docker-compose/kong/setup/README.md

 Below are some initial setup steps to consider.

-**Note**:\
+> [!NOTE]
-Following commands below are written for Debian 11 on a fresh installed system.
+> Following commands below are written for Debian 11 on a fresh installed system.

 ## docker